History is about more than studying the past. It's about preparing for the future.

 Why does an innovative field like marketing continue to ignore religion as a key shaper of culture?

 In Bethel’s Department of History, you’ll study everything from ancient Rome to modern America, exploring significant social, cultural, religious, and political developments from the past.
 Professors provide personal attention as you make original contributions to scholarship.
 Plus, you’ll be in close proximity to excellent local archives such as the Minnesota History Center.
 Our campus archives also provide a way to get hands-on experience cataloguing documents and artifacts relevant to our university and the denomination with which we’re affiliated.
 And if you want to study farther afield, our study abroad opportunities provide a way to analyze the interconnectedness of our larger world.
 You’ll leave prepared for global citizenship, influenced by an intelligent, Christ-centered faith.
 It’s about taking our faith in Christ and integrating it into everything we learn, into everything we do, so we can accomplish incredible things—in our careers, in our communities, and in our world.

 0 full-time faculty in the department

 Relationships with faculty

-Our friendly department and class sizes make it easy to get to know professors who are committed to advising, mentoring, and discipleship.
+Our friendly department, manageable class sizes, and opportunities for mentoring make it easy to get to know professors, who are committed to forming whole and holy persons.